Wikipedia as a credible source for your research paper?

 References

-Make sure to always check the references section at the bottom of the article.
+Make sure always to check the references section at the bottom of the article.
 It links to the various sources used when the article was put together.
 These sources can be useful for your own research and can also inform you of the reliability of the article on Wikipedia.

 References in Wikipedia